magento/devdocs/guides/v2.0/howdoi/checkout/checkout_address.md

 ## Create the JS component registering the processors {#register}

-In you custom module directory create the `.js` UI component that registers the rate and saving processors.
+In you custom module directory, create the `.js` UI component that registers the rate processor and the saving processor.
 It must be located under the `<your_module_dir>/view/frontend/web/js/view/` directory.

 The file content must be similar to the following: